FALL 2020 League Details:

 Number of Players:

 Official outdoor 5-on-5 field size is approximately 35 to 40 paces wide and 55 to 60 paces long with end zones 8 to 10 paces deep (outdoor only).
-Our Indoor league uses a smaller sized field located at Soccer Magic.
+Our Indoor league uses a smaller sized field located at BMO Field.
 The smaller field plays with only 5 players per team.

 You may not score from a pass thrown before the halfway line.
 If an offensive player does catch a disc in the end zone that was thrown before half, the defensive team receives the disc on their own goal line.

-Zone defense is permitted, though man-to-man defense is most common with our 5:5 ultimate.
+Zone defense is permitted, though man-to-man defense is most common with our 5-on-5 ultimate.

 Playoff Tie Breaking:

 If the game is tied when regulation time has expired, then one more point is to be played in order to break the tie.
 (A flip of the disc decides who will receive the throw).

 In the event of foul weather or severe weather (i.e. electrical storms etc.) games should immediately be stopped and players should take cover away from open spaces.
 Wait 15 minutes; if the severe weather passes, continue play.
 If it does not and the game was in the first half, the game must be re-played.
 If it was in the 2nd half, then the score at that time of when the game is stopped will count as the final score.

 FCSSC requires sportsmanlike conduct from all members at all times.
 As written above, competitive, aggressive and unsportsmanlike conduct is contrary to the spirit of the game and FCSSC and will not be tolerated.